Entrance Requirements

 When a matriculated student withdraws or is academically dismissed from Wheaton and desires to return, a Reenrolling Student Application must be submitted to the Admissions Office.
 Application deadlines for students applying for re-admission are the previous spring for fall and summer, and the previous fall for spring.
 For information on deadline dates, consult the current year’s application.
 Readmission is not guaranteed; however, preference is given to reenrolling students based on the number of openings in a given semester.
 Students who were previously academically dismissed are encouraged to show academic readiness to succeed by completing 12 credits in a term with a 2.5 GPA at another institution prior to reapplying.
 Students are advised to submit the application and supporting documents well in advance of their desired date of reenrollment.

 If the student has attended another college since leaving Wheaton, an official transcript of all courses taken must be sent to the Admissions Office.
-Upon acceptance, readmitted students are required to submit a $300 advance deposit.
-Housing requests will not be processed until the advance deposit has been received by the Admissions Office.
+Upon acceptance, readmitted students are required to submit a $300 advance deposit (if applicable).
+Housing requests will not be processed until enrollment has been confirmed with the Admissions Office.

 If a student has not been enrolled for ten years or more and is readmitted into a degree program ten years from initial enrollment, the requirements listed in the catalog for the year of readmission must be met for graduation.
 Such students may file an Academic Petition with the Registrar's Office to extend degree completion beyond the ten-year limit.
 Students also may petition departments to be allowed to use credits more than ten years old to meet requirements of the newer catalog.